Journal Club #3 – Wednesday 8th August 2018, 20:00 BST.

 These questions several years ago lead to the Felker GM et al. study 'Diuretic Strategies in Patients with Acute Decompensated Heart Failure', published in the New England Journal of Medicine (@NEJM) in 2011.
 The paper is open access and can be downloaded here:

-For this journal club, I want you to think about a time when you have faced that classic situation with a patient in acute heart failure.
+For this journal club, we asked you to think about a time when you have faced that classic situation with a patient in acute heart failure.
 What diuretics are you going to give?
 What is the evidence base?
 Does this paper back your normal practice?
 Is the paper one you would consider using to inform your practice?
 Does it apply to everybody?
 What does it show?
 Will this paper change my normal practice?

 See you at 8pm BST to discuss this paper on the 8th August and challenge some dogma.